Whitney towers and gropes in 4--manifolds: Whitney towers

 \subsection{Whitney towers}

 In general, a Whitney disk may have multiple interior self-intersections and intersections with other surface sheets; however we will require that arbitrary Whitney disks resemble the model near their boundaries.
-By pairing up interior intersections with higher order Whitney disks we are led to the notion of a Whitney tower: \begin{defi} A {\em surface of order 0} is a properly immersed surface in a 4--manifold.
-The {\em order of a (transverse) intersection point} between a surface of order $n$ and a surface of order $m$ is $n+m+1$.
+By pairing up interior intersections with higher order Whitney disks we are led to the notion of a Whitney tower: \begin{defi} \mbox{} \begin{itemize} \item A {\em surface of order 0} in a 4--manifold $X$ is a properly immersed surface (boundary embedded in the boundary of $X$ and interior immersed in the interior of $X$).
+A {\em Whitney tower of order 0} in $X$ is a collection of order 0 surfaces. \item The {\em order of a (transverse) intersection point} between a surface of order $n$ and a surface of order $m$ is $n+m,$. \item The {\em order of a Whitney disk} is $(n+1)$ if it pairs intersection points of order $n$. \item For $n\geq 0$, a {\em Whitney tower of order $(n+1)$} is a Whitney tower $\cW$ of order $n$ together with Whitney disks pairing all order $n$ intersection points of $\cW$.
+The interiors of these top order disks are allowed to intersect each other as well as lower order surfaces. \end{itemize} The Whitney disks in a Whitney tower are required to be {\em framed} (see \cite{FQ}) and have disjointly embedded boundaries.
+It will also be assumed that the order 0 surfaces are {\em 0-framed} (see 1.2 of \cite{FQ}). \end{defi} Thus, in an order $n$ Whitney tower all intersection points of order less than $n$ occur in cancelling pairs with respect to (arbitrarily) chosen orientations of all Whitney disks (see Figure~\ref{W-tower5-fig}).
+Note that the boundary of any Whitney disk is not allowed to change sheets except at the intersection points paired by the Whitney disk.